 Generic drugs are prescription drugs that have the same active ingredients as their brand-name counterparts.
 Generics work like brand-name drugs in dosage, strength, and performance.
 They also meet the same quality and safety standards as brand-name drugs.

-When a patent protection for a brand-name drug expires, generic versions of the drug can be approved for sale by the U.S. Food and Drug Administration.
-Since generic drug makers don’t develop a drug from scratch, the costs to bring the drug to market are lower.
+When patent protection for a brand-name drug expires, the U.S. Food and Drug Administration can approve a generic version of it for sale.
+The patent protection for a brand-name drug is usually 20 years from the date of the submission of the patent.
+Since generic drug manufacturers don’t develop a drug from scratch, the costs to bring the drug to market are lower.

 Not all brand-name drugs have a generic counterpart.
 Drug companies can introduce generic versions only after they’ve been thoroughly tested by the manufacturer and approved by the U.S. Food and Drug Administration.